 THE COLLAPSE OF EPSTEIN AND WALL STREET

 Epstein’s social life became more scandalous in 2006 when, acting on a tip, Palm Beach police arrested Epstein for multiple sexual acts with a minor at his residence in Boca Raton.
 And this is where Epstein’s case takes an oddly mysterious turn.
 The list of minors providing Epstein with what was referred to as "erotic massages" began to grow.
-A federal grand jury was impaneled and the FBI launched a wide-ranging investigation into the matter for possible sex trafficking of minors.
+A federal grand jury was impaneled, and the FBI launched a wide-ranging investigation into the matter of possible sex trafficking of minors.

 The feds drew up a 53-page indictment, and Acosta began negotiations with Epstein’s coterie of high-powered lawyers, including former independent counsel Kenneth Starr, Dershowitz and Goldberger.